mui/toolpad/docs/data/toolpad/connecting-to-datasources/connections.md

 1. Grant access to your Google Drive files by clicking **Allow**.

-1. Once you successfully connect your account you should see a button stating the acount that was connected.
+1. Once you successfully connect your account you should see a button stating the account that was connected.

 <img src="/static/toolpad/docs/connection-sheets-2.png" alt="Google Sheets connected" width="721px" />